tamberg/fhnw-idb/data-acquisition/Python/dht/README.md

    * * * * * /usr/bin/python3 /home/pi/dht/dht.py >> /tmp/dht.csv
    ```

-   Adding this entry, `cron` will schedule the program `dht.py` each minute and append the console output to file `/tmp/dht.csv`.
+   Adding this entry, `cron` will schedule the program `dht.py` **each minute** and append the console output to file `/tmp/dht.csv`.

    **Note**:

-   - The path entries must match your setuo!
+   - The path entries must match your setup!

 3. Save the crontab file.